English Language Teaching Statistics

 As we have already seen above, the sentiment for travel is strong despite the fact that an overwhelming majority are not currently teaching abroad.
 So where do people who are currently studying to become TEFL teachers want to teach?
 Well the answer to that has two parts.
-Firstly, teaching online is the most popular choice when put as an option, followed closely by Europe and Asia.
+Firstly, teaching online is the most popular choice when put as an option, followed closely by teaching in Europe and Asia.

 If you are still studying, where are you planning to teach?

-There are multitude of factors and variables in this COVID era that will influence a person’s decision of where to travel and teach.
+There are a multitude of factors and variables in this COVID era that will influence a person’s decision of where to travel and teach.

 If you have taught or are planning to teach abroad, why choose that country?

 Does the current rate of COVID in a country that you may teach in concern you?

 Despite the overall openness to the online teaching revolution from our respondents, which we detail below, when faced with the scenario of living abroad, 67% said that they would prefer to teach in a classroom as opposed to online.